Public register

 If the information you are looking for is not listed above or detailed on our access to information page you can submit a request for information, regardless of who you are, where you live or what you want the information for.

-To submit a request for information, please email our freedom of information team.
+To submit a request for information, email the Access to Information team: foi@sepa.org.uk.
 You should be as specific as possible about the information you want so we can help you, although you don't need to tell us why you want it.